benchristel/process-to-processes/src/SoftwareDevelopment/Centers.md

 ## Latent Centers

 [[NikosSalingaros]] distinguishes explicitly between latent centers and the other kind (TODO: find the quote and the terms he uses; it's in one of his lecture videos)

+## Further Reading

+- ["Change Harvesting and the Dynamic Unity"](https://www.geepawhill.org/2020/01/18/change-harvesting-and-the-dynamic-unity/) – GeePaw Hill with a similar view